How Long Does Therapy Take For Depression? A Practical Overview

 Medically reviewed by Andrea Brant, LMHC

-With an estimated 280 million people experiencing depressive disorders, depression is one of the most common mental illnesses affecting individuals worldwide.
-One of the main treatments for depression is therapy, but the length of an individual’s treatment can vary.
-Therapy duration can depend on a number of factors including symptom severity, therapy availability, and the type of therapy used during treatment.
+Depression is one of the most common mental illnesses today, affecting an estimated 280 million people worldwide.
+One of the main treatments for depression is talk therapy, but the length of an individual’s treatment can vary depending on a number of factors, including symptom severity, therapy availability, and the type of therapy used during treatment.

-If you’re living with depression and considering therapy, you may be wondering how long it might take to start to feel better.
-Some people experiencing depression may start to see improvements after just a few therapy sessions, while for others, treatment duration can be far longer.
+If you’re living with depression and are considering or have just started therapy, you may be asking yourself, “How long does therapy take for depression?
+When will I start to feel better?”
+Some people experiencing depression may start to see improvements after just a few therapy sessions, while for others, it can take longer.
+We’ll explore some of the factors that affect therapy duration for depression below.

 Getty